itsdjodjo/quizz_game/README.md

 # quizz_game
-This is my first python project
+This is my first python game project